• Facebook

 If a lighter vinaigrette isn’t your thing, try pairing this chicken cobb salad with a creamy dressing.
 My green goddess dressing, blue cheese dressing, and ranch dressing would all pair very well.

-How to assemble a cobb salad
+How to assemble it

 Start by grilling the chicken and corn at the same time (you can do this on an outdoor or indoor grill).
 Once they’re both done, let them rest for a few minutes before cutting the chicken into bite-sized pieces and slicing the kernels off the ears of corn.